ticketmaster/aurora/catalog/pages/modal/index.md

   - Prop: deviceSize
     Type: object
     Notes: An object provided by the DeviceSize component
+  - Prop: displayTop
+    Type: bool
+    Notes: Optional.
+Default false.
+Indicates, if the modal should open at the top of the page or in the center (default)
   - Prop: isOpened
     Type: bool
     Notes: Optional.
 Default true.
 Indicates, if the modal is opened by default